Scott2bReal/hugo-site/content/posts/code_examples.md

 ---
-title: "Code Examples for RB129 Assessment"
+title: "Code Examples for RB129 Assessment Worksheet"
 date: 2021-12-30T21:21:37-06:00
 draft: false
 ---
-# Write a code snippet that exemplifies each concept
+# -- Write a code snippet that exemplifies each concept --
+---

 ## Classes and Objects